-- the Trigger Mode is set to Off. - the Trigger Mode is set to On and the Trigger Source is set to CC1 or LineO, and the Exposure Mode is set to Timed.
+- the Trigger Mode is set to Off. - the Trigger Mode is set to On and the Trigger Source is set to Software. - the Trigger Mode is set to On, the Trigger Source is set to User OutputO, LinkTriggerO, TimerO Active or LineO, and the Exposure Mode is set to Timed.

 The Exposure Time parameter must not be set below a minimum specified value.
 The Exposure Time parameter sets the exposure time in microseconds ( $\mu$ s).
-The minimum and maximum exposure time settings for the VC-5/9/18MC series camera are shown in the following table.
+The minimum and maximum exposure time settings for the VC-5/9/18MX2 series camera are shown in the following table.

-Camera Model Minimum Exposure Time † Maximum Exposure Time † † VC-5/9/18MC series 1 μs 60,000,000 μs th: When the Exposure Mode is set to Trigger Width, the exposure time is controlled by the external trigger signal and has no maximum limit.
+Camera Model Number of Channels Minimum Exposure Time † Maximum Exposure Time † † VC-5/9/18MX2 series 1 / 2 Channel 1 μs 60,000,000 μs